Battery Backed SRAM FAQ

 Pokemon Red, Blue, Gold, Silver, and Crystal all utilize a CR2025 battery.
 Pokemon Yellow uses a CR1616.

 Some games utilize a real time clock or "RTC".
 This'll significantly reduce battery life, and when that battery does die, your entire save file will go with it.
 There are individual flash carts available that separate the RTC circuit from the save circuit.
 When the RTC battery dies, your save file will remain in tact.
 They're also compatible with Pokemon Stadium.
-Consider using these instead of paying a scalper big money for extremely common games just to have it die on you in five years and lose everything.
+Dump your copy of Pokemon Gold/Silver/Crystal and use this instead.
+You'll thank me later.

 Pokemon Ruby, Sapphire and Emerald will not lose saved data if the battery inside dies.
 The battery is solely for powering the Real time Clock (RTC).
 When you replace your battery, you'll need to reset the RTC so that berries can grow again.
 Starting a brand new save file after a battery replacement will also reset the RTC so this is only necessary if you wanna continue with your old pre battery death save file.